nttgin/BGPalerter/docs/reports.md

 ## reportTelegram

 This report module sends alerts directly to specified Telegram users, groups, or channels.
+It also supports routing messages to specific topics within Forum Supergroups.
 To send alert to Telegram you need to create a bot.

 To create a bot: